 Is there an easier way?

-Imagine the brain as a dense forest full of many narrow paths.
+Imagine the brain as a dense forest full of narrow paths.
 These fine pathways represent the neural connections through which information flows and learning takes place.

 Magnesium L-Threonate for better cognitive performance

 The latter was used, among other things, to study in which more than one hundred 18-65 year olds were given either a placebo or magnesium L-threonate for 30 days.
-After 30 days, the group taking magnesium L-threonate showed significant improvements in their memory performance.
+After 30 days, the group receiving magnesium L-threonate showed significant improvements in their memory performance.
 Here, too, it is assumed that the molecule acts on the NMDA receptor via the blood-brain barrier.

-Better sleep through magnesium L-threonate
+Better sleep with magnesium L-threonate

 The question of dosage

 Often you will find two dosage instructions.
 150mg or 2000mg.
-This big difference is because for some only the pure magnesium amount is shown and in others the combination of magnesium and L-threonate.
-Compared to magnesium, L-threonate is a “large and heavy” molecule.
-Therefore, 2g of magnesium L-threonate contains approximately 150mg of “pure” magnesium.
+This big difference is because for some people only the pure magnesium amount is shown and in others the combination of magnesium and L-threonate.
+Compared to magnesium, L-threonate is a "large and heavy" molecule.
+Therefore, 2g of magnesium L-threonate contains approximately 150mg of "pure" magnesium.

 Side effects of Magtein®